 We are looking at your whole body and the movement patterns you have, rather than just the local injury that you are experiencing, but all the other traumas, injuries and adaptions your body has had to adjust to over your whole life.
 It is important to remember that you walk in the door with all these past adaptions as well as the latest injury, pain or limited movement also and those old injuries can be contributing to this one right now.

-A lot of patients I see have had many treatments on the injury they are suffering from with local treatment and have experienced this injury resurfacing time and time again.
+A lot of patients we see at Acu Dublin have had many treatments on the injury they are suffering from with local treatment and have experienced this injury resurfacing time and time again.
 This is due to everything else not being given a chance to resolve and this is the beauty of Anatomy in Motion, it gives the body an opportunity to unwind the other adaptions/injuries that came before as well as the most recent one.

-Anatomy in Motion places a particular emphasis on observing the feet and its 33 joint motions in relationship to each other.
+Anatomy in Motion places a particular emphasis on observing the feet and their 33 joint motions in relation to each other.
 By assessing the action of all these bones in three dimensions of movement, using walking gait as a mechanism gives us a massive amount of information we can apply to the whole body.

 Feet are your only contact to the ground and as such everything must stack upon the feet and thus all the bones are mirrored in the body from the feet and what way they are moving and how those bones in the feet move in relation to each other.
 It is no coincidence that there are 33 joints in each foot and 33 joints in the Spine, and through each step, the spine mirrors the foot and vice versa.